mansim07/dataplex-labs/lab2-data-security/README.md

 10. Verify Dataplex Data Reader roles appear for the principal.
 Use one of the methods outlined in Step#3 above.

 ### 2.4.
-Manage Security Policies for Central Operations domain(through Dataplex APIs)
+Manage Security Policies for Central Operations domain -  Dataplex APIs

 - **Step 1:**  Define and apply security policy to grant read access to all the domain service accounts(customer-sa@, cc-trans-consumer-sa@, cc-trans-sa@, merchant-sa@) to central managed common utilities (Central Operations Domain Lake -> COMMON UTILITIES zone) housed in the gcs bucket e.g. libs, jars, log files etc. As you observe this has been applied at the zone-level.